 We face foreign exchange risk as a result of entering into transactions denominated in currencies other than U.S. dollars.
 Due to the uncertain timing of expected payments in foreign currencies, we do not utilize any forward exchange contracts.
 All foreign transactions settle on the applicable spot exchange basis at the time such payments are made.
 An adverse movement in foreign exchange rates could have a material effect on payments made to foreign suppliers and for license agreements.
-We have exposure to currency risk related to intercompany balances with our foreign subsidiaries, resulting in the foreign currency gains and losses generated on the remeasurement of our intercompany balances with our foreign subsidiaries, which are reported in other income (expense).
-The intercompany amounts are largely offset by the translation gains (losses) reported in other comprehensive income (loss), resulting in immaterial impact on stockholders' equity.
+For the three months ended March 31, 2019, a majority of our revenue and expense activities and capital expenditures were denominated in U.S. dollars.
 A hypothetical 10% change in foreign exchange rates during any of the periods presented would not have had a material impact on our consolidated financial statements.